Pomona/Pomona/README.md

 Roadmap for first release
 =========================
+* Add tests for serialization and deserialization on client
 * Create IPomonaDataSource, for retrieval of data
 * Create PomonaController(?Hub??) that will bind everything together